What Is a Court Order?

 Child Support

 Child support is the periodic and ongoing payment made by a parent for the financial benefit of a child.
-It is usually issued after determination of parentage or at the end of a relationship, such as divorce, annulment, separation or end of a civil union.
+It is usually issued after the determination of parentage or at the end of a relationship, such as divorce, annulment, separation, or end of a civil union.
 It may be temporary until a permanent order is issued at the end of court proceedings.

 Spousal Support